KomodoPlatform/developer-docs/docs/basic-docs/komodo-platform-overview/start-here/orientation.md

 - Utilize an Application Programming Interface (API)
 - Write and execute a rudimentary script in any mainstream language

 If you do not have these prerequisite experiences, we encourage you to reach out to our community on [<b>Discord</b>](https://komodoplatform.com/discord).
 There are thousands of free tutorials online that can help you quickly cover these topics.
-We will be happy to help you in you search.
+We will be happy to help you in your search.

+## Smart Chain Orientation

-## Receiving a Cost Quote
+### Receiving a Cost Quote

 #### Installation and Testing is Free